Graduate Fellowship Applicant Resume Example

 Graduate research assistant and clinical research associate roles often get mixed up.
 I’ll break down the key differences in the next section so you know what to focus on.

-When I look at clinical research associate resume examples, I see a big focus on compliance, trial protocols, and patient safety.
+When I look at clinical research associate resume examples, or review a cover letter, I see a big focus on compliance, trial protocols, and patient safety.
 These resumes often highlight GCP training and monitoring experience.

 A graduate research assistant resume leans more toward data analysis, lab techniques, and academic projects.
 You want to show skills like SPSS, literature reviews, or grant writing.